Skip to main content

 This shows as blue in your heart rate chart.

 This is where you start using up energy, and accumulate PacePoints.
 When you're feeling balanced, this should include your day-to-day activities.
-This should also include "active rest", such as sitting down or watching TV.
+This should also include more sedentary activities or "active rest", such as sitting down, watching TV or working at a desk.

 Exertion zone 🔴